Using your react components in Builder

 <BuilderComponent />to use it for content that was created in the visual editor

 registerComponent(component, options) tell the visual editor how your component should appear in the visual editor's library.
-You can use this to control what icon is displayed and what it's displayed name is - you can find list of other options here.
+You can use this to control what icon is displayed and what its displayed name is.
+For a list of other options, see Input types.

 Make sure that your prop has a matching input for each prop it expects.
 Listing the inputs allows you to pass data back from the visual editor.

 👉Tip: To limit visual editing to only your custom components, use components only mode.